touying-typ/touying/src/configs.typ

 ///     - x: The horizontal margins.
 ///     - y: The vertical margins.
 ///     - rest: The margins on all sides except those for which the dictionary explicitly sets a size.
 ///
+/// - numbering (string, function): The numbering style of the page.
+The default value is `"1"`.
+///
 ///   The values for left and right are mutually exclusive with the values for inside and outside.
 #let config-page(